microsoft/datashaper/javascript/react/docs/react.api.md

     onDropRejected?: (message: string, files?: FileRejection[]) => void;
 }

-// Warning: (ae-missing-release-tag) "Erase" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export const Erase: React.FC<StepComponentProps>;

-// Warning: (ae-missing-release-tag) "EraseDescription" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const EraseDescription: React.FC<StepDescriptionProps>;

-// Warning: (ae-missing-release-tag) "Fetch" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export const Fetch: React.FC<StepComponentProps>;

-// Warning: (ae-missing-release-tag) "FetchDescription" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const FetchDescription: React.FC<StepDescriptionProps>;

 export { FileRejection }

-// Warning: (ae-missing-release-tag) "Fill" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export const Fill: React.FC<StepComponentProps>;

-// Warning: (ae-missing-release-tag) "FillDescription" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const FillDescription: React.FC<StepDescriptionProps>;

-// Warning: (ae-missing-release-tag) "Filter" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export const Filter: React.FC<StepComponentProps>;

-// Warning: (ae-missing-release-tag) "FilterDescription" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const FilterDescription: React.FC<StepDescriptionProps>;

-// Warning: (ae-missing-release-tag) "Fold" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export const Fold: React.FC<StepComponentProps>;

-// Warning: (ae-missing-release-tag) "FoldDescription" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const FoldDescription: React.FC<StepDescriptionProps>;

 // Warning: (ae-missing-release-tag) "getLoadingOrchestrator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //